Red Flag Fire Warning

 Service animals are allowed in National Park.
 For a description of a service animal, visit www.ada.gov/service_animals_2010.htm

-Service animals are permitted both in the Cultural Heritage Center and on the trail.
+Service animals are permitted both in the visitor center and on the trail.
 Owners are encouraged, but not required, to identify their working service animal, such as with a vest.
 This helps prevent unwarranted "dog on trail" complaints from other visitors.
 There are no plastic bags provided at trailheads for waste products, so please bring your own.

 Did You Know?